 CBT for Body Dysmorphia

-CBT can look at where, when, what and why they are behaving in that way.
-Small experiments can be created to test assumptions about their behaviour, which can help prove something is just the way they imagine it, or something else completely.
-It could be for example that they think everyone who looks at them is thinking negatively towards them, but by trying out different behaviour, such as smiling at these people, someone can realise they may not be thinking anything negative at all.
+CBT looks at where, when, what and why they are behaving in that way.
+Assumptions of behaviour are tested by creating experiments.
+This can help prove something is just the way they imagine it, or something else completely.
+It could be for example that they think everyone who looks at them is thinking negatively towards them.
+As a result, trying out different behaviour, such as smiling at these people, can make someone realise that they may not be thinking anything negative at all.

 BWRT for Body Dysmorphia

-If the body dysmorphia has been triggered by an event, such as an unkind remark by someone who means a lot to a person, then BWRT can help change the responce.
+An event can trigger body dysmorphia.
+An unkind word by someone who means a lot to a person or an off the cuff remark for example.
+BWRT can help change the response.
 Instead of perhaps running off to the bathroom where they will spend ages grooming, they can come up with a more preferred response to divert the cycle.

 Mindfulness for Body Dysmorphia

-Allowing ourselves to be present in the moment, to not let intruding negative thoughts upset us, we can gain more control over the habits employed.
-Learning different types of mindfulness can be helpful, as some (such as the body scan) may initially focus the attention onto the parts of the body which they were obsessed with.
-So we can turn the focus away from the body to the space around us.
+Allowing ourselves to be present in the moment, consequently not let intruding negative thoughts upset us.
+Gaining more control over the habits employed.
+Different types of mindfulness exercises are available.
+The Body Scan focuses the attention on the body.
+Consequently this problem can be turned around, focusing away from the body to the space around us.

 Nutritional Therapy for body dysmorphia

-Body dysmorphia is often caused by a person not being happy with their body, so they may also have other eating disorders such as anorexia or orthorexia and so someone may need nutritional advice to make sure they are eating healthily.
+Body dysmorphia is a subset of OCD and therefore a mental problem.
+A person not being happy with their body may be the cause.
+Due to this, they may also have other eating disorders such as anorexia or orthorexia.
+Consequently, they may need nutritional advice to make sure they are eating healthily.